Three Ethanol Myths Clarified

 E10 is certainly not as trouble-free as E0, especially the first few tankfulls.
 But for newer engines, those built after about 1991, there's no reason the initial problems can't be overcome.
 No less an authority than Mercury Marine says, "After the transition period from E0, E10 may actually be a superior marine fuel as it tends to keep low levels of water moving through the fuel system, keeping the system 'dry.'"

 Bob Adriance is the former editor of Seaworthy, the BoatUS Marine Insurance damage-avoidance publication, and author of Seaworthy, Essential Lessons of Things Gone Wrong (published by International Marine/McGraw Hill, available at www.Amazon.com and major bookstores).

-Federal law says the nation must increase its biofuel capacity in the next decade, but does it have to be ethanol?
+Federal law says we must increase its biofuel capacity in the next decade, but does it have to be ethanol?

 How to maintain your boat's fuel system to ward off unwanted effects of alcohol-laced fuels

-Fuel systems in boats, have more in common with those in 1930s-era automobiles.
-That this is about to change
+Fuel systems in boats, have more in common with those in 1930s-era autos.
+This is about to change

 Mercury Debunks More Ethanol Myths